 Advanced chatbot systems use artificial intelligence (AI) programming to recognize natural-language questions.
 They provide an answer by using information stored in a database of the answers to previous questions.

-If the chatbot cannot provide an acceptable answer, then the chat conversation transfers to a human operator for further assistance.
+If the chatbot cannot provide an acceptable answer, the chat conversation transfers to a human operator for further assistance.

-If the process of putting these pieces together and streamlining them sounds a bit overwhelming, we've got you covered!
+If the process of putting these pieces together for your website sounds a bit overwhelming, we've got you covered!
 As a HubSpot Diamond Partner, Geekly Media knows property management marketing inside and out.
-We've been where you are now—so we've also designed automation systems for property managers, by property managers.
+We've been where you are now (in the thick of managing properties)—so we've also designed automation systems for property managers, by property managers.